Country music stars perform at Tower Theatre to raise money for Central Valley Honor Flight

 FRESNO, Calif.
-(KFSN) -- Three country music singers will take the Tower Theatre stage to raise money for Vietnam veterans to go on the Central Valley Honor Flight.
+(KFSN) -- On the stage at Tower Theatre red, white and blue lights shined down on performers singing at a benefit concert raising money for Central Valley Honor Flight.

-"It makes us feel good because people get, people understand our veterans risked their lives for us," said Paul Loeffler.

-He has taken countless World War II and Korean War veterans to Washington D.C. to see monuments built in their honor.
+Three Nashville artists donated a portion of the proceeds so local Vietnam veterans can travel to Washington D.C. to visit monuments built in their honor.

-In May, he says they will finally be able to do that exclusively for Vietnam Vets.

-"We can start chipping away at the long waiting list of Vietnam veterans who have not been able to see the wall with 58,000 names," he said.
+Country music singer Matt Stell knew the importance of the cause as this would be the first time exclusively Valley Vietnam vets take the trip in May.

+"When this opportunity came we jumped on because we owe those ladies and gentleman quite a bit," Stell said.

 Country music stars perform at Tower Theatre to raise money for Central Valley Honor Flight